mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 How many places have Vermont, Maine, New Hampshire, or Oklahoma as the state? <br>
 How many have totality minutes between 3 and 5 minutes? <br>

-How many times do the words New Hanpshire appear in the eclipse data? <br>
+How many times do the words New Hampshire appear in the eclipse data? <br>
 ```json
 GET totality-raw/_search
 {